bgoonz/docs-collection/github/github/authenticating-to-github/index.md

 ---
 title: Authenticating to GitHub
 shortTitle: Authentication
-intro: 'Keep your account and data secure with features like {% ifversion not ghae %}two-factor authentication, {% endif %}SSH{% ifversion not ghae %},{% endif %} and commit signature verification.'
+intro: "Keep your account and data secure with features like {% ifversion not ghae %}two-factor authentication, {% endif %}SSH{% ifversion not ghae %},{% endif %} and commit signature verification."
 redirect_from:
   - /categories/56/articles/
   - /categories/ssh/